Is Rain Barrel Water Safe For Vegetable Gardens?

 The world is filled with every type of roof you can imagine, with many rooves not always the best to handle a rainwater collection system.
 A thatched roof will never work as well as other rooves, while smaller ones can never collect as much as larger ones.

 It is always best to use tiled or corrugated rooves to collect rainwater.
 These rooves have no extra contamination and already have full systems that collect the water to specific points on the roof.
-This allows you to connect your new rainwater collection system into them, diverting the water away from the ground and into your rain barrel.
+This allows you to connect your new rainwater collection system to them, diverting the water away from the ground and into your rain barrel.

 If you ever wonder why most vegetable garden owners are building smaller houses to have their rain barrels in them, this is why.
 If you have a large house, it can be easier and more cost-effective to build a small house used to collect the water than anything else.